Gold Coast 2018 Commonwealth Games™ venues

 The Commonwealth Games Village will be one of the most significant legacy projects of GC2018.
 The project will include 1252 apartments and townhouses across 18 buildings and will provide accommodation and services to 6600 athletes and officials during GC2018.

-The Queensland Government has undertaken detailed planning with key stakeholders and user groups to identify the best possible sport and community infrastructure outcomes for Queenslanders with all new and upgraded competition venues on schedule to be delivered at least 12 months ahead of the Commonwealth Games.
+The Queensland Government has undertaken detailed planning with key stakeholders and user groups to identify the best possible sport and community infrastructure outcomes for Queenslanders with all new and upgraded competition venues on schedule to be delivered 12 months ahead of the Commonwealth Games.

 This venue will host the GC2018 gymnastics competition and netball finals.
 Construction was completed in August 2016, more than 18 months ahead of the games.